NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/R/Redsand Hourglass.md

 * * *

 **Effect** You flip the hourglass upside down, unhinging you from the flow of time.
-You become [[Conditions/Quickened|Quickened]] for 1 minute.
+You become [[Quickened|Quickened]] for 1 minute.
 You can use this extra action only to Step, Stride, or Sustain a Spell.

 **Activate** `pf2:3` Interact (divine, transmutation)